-In warehouses with a large storage volume and a small number of SKUs, drive in rack systems produce peak storage.
-Because lift truck operators are driving in and out of the system, drive in pallet rack systems are almost always using structural racking.
+In warehouses with a large storage volume and a small number of SKUs, drive-in rack systems produce peak storage.
+Because lift truck operators drive in and out of the system, drive-in pallet rack systems almost always use structural racking.

-Drive In Pallet Racking is installed in warehouses and distribution centers that need a cost effective, high density storage solution for their pallets and products.
-Because of its design, drive-in pallet rack is a first in, last out (FILO) storage system.
-Drive in racking is best used with a large quantity of like-products that are not time sensitive, in order to best utilize warehouse space.
-Warehouse access aisles are kept to a minimum with drive-in rack, often allowing users to achieve double or more storage capacity.
+Drive-In Pallet Racking is installed in warehouses and distribution centers that need a cost-effective, high-density storage solution for their pallets and products.
+Because of its design, the drive-in pallet rack is a first in, last out (FILO) storage system.
+Drive-in racking is best used with a large quantity of like-products that are not time-sensitive to best utilize warehouse space.
+Warehouse access aisles are kept to a minimum with a drive-in rack, often allowing users to achieve double or more storage capacity.

-Drive In pallet rack systems store pallets that are driven into the rack system by forklift operators and loaded onto horizontal rails.
-Drivers then remove the pallets from the same entry point at which they were loaded when it’s time to move them.
-Drive in rack systems are typically placed against a wall or are otherwise closed at one end of the system.
-Drive Thru pallet storage systems are based on the same concept but are located in an open area so that forklifts can drive completely through the rack system.
+Drive-In pallet rack systems store pallets driven into the rack system by forklift operators and loaded onto horizontal rails.
+Drivers then remove the pallets from the same entry point at which they were loaded when moving.
+Drive-in rack systems are typically placed against a wall or are otherwise closed at one end of the system.
+Drive-Thru pallet storage systems are based on the same concept but are located in an open area so that forklifts can drive completely through the rack system.

-Drive in rack storage does not come without its potential disadvantages, though.
-It’s not the best option in terms of selectivity or accommodating the need to rotate inventory, because all of the product in a given bay must be unloaded to reach the last pallet.
+Drive-in rack storage does not come without its potential disadvantages, though.
+It’s not the best option for selectivity or accommodating the need to rotate inventory because all of the product in a given bay must be unloaded to reach the last pallet.
 The other potential downside is that, if you do not ship enough truckloads of like-product, you can get a “honeycomb” effect by not utilizing enough of the racking.

 Drive-In Pallet Rack System Optional Features:

 Rails, Heavy Duty Supports, Cant Leg, Set Back Leg, 2 to 10 Pallets Deep Storage